 The Theater of War has been presenting readings of Ajax and Philoctetes to military communities since 2008.
 The project drew inspiration from Jonathan Shay’s landmark books, Achilles in Vietnam (1995) and Odysseus in America (2002) that interpret the effects of PTSD through the lens of classical Greek heroes from the Trojan War.
 The goals of Theater of War are such that “by presenting these plays to military audiences, our hope is to de-stigmatize psychological injury and open a safe space for dialogue about the challenges faced by service members, veterans, and their caregivers and families.”
 The reading of Ajax at BU in 2011 was not performed for a solely military audience, but for the BU community, including some veterans and ROTC.
 From the beginning of the reading, it seemed important to Bryan Doerries, the artistic director and translator of the play, that the audience know this was the 188th performance and it was also the seventieth anniversary of the attack on Pearl Harbor.
 Doerries then quickly summarized the Trojan War through to the ninth year of battle and told us: “Here’s all you need to know about scene one,” followed by, “Here’s all you need to know about scene two,” etc. This Ajax was not the entire play, but rather “five scenes” truncated to focus on the trauma of the soldier Ajax and the aftermath of his suicide on his family.
 This Ajax, played by Reg E. Cathey in theiss reading, has become an allegory for PTSD.

 Since Homer praised the gift of storytelling, Ajax’s loss of a voice through his suicide implies a great loss.
 When Odysseus goes into the underworld in Homer’s Odyssey, he tries to speak to Ajax, who, bitter about the loss of Achilles’ arms to Odysseus, refuses to speak to him and turns away.
 It is a lingering image; with no voice, and no ability to forgive, Ajax remains forever haunted and silenced by his experiences at Troy.
-It is only in the theater, thanks to Sophocles and modern adaptations, that Ajax’s voice has returned to speak for soldiers today.
+It is only in the theatre, thanks to Sophocles and modern adaptations, that Ajax’s voice has returned to speak for soldiers today.
 The Theater of War has been able to give voice to those soldiers and their families who must struggle daily with the effects of war.
 The success of Theater of War can be measured by the fact that in 2009, the Department of Defense provided $3.7 million for the Theater of War to visit fifty military sites.

 The Trojan Woman by Euripides was performed around 415 BCE while the Peloponnesian war raged between Athens and Sparta.
 Thucydides documents the horrors of this war in his History of the Peloponnesian War and we can assume that when Athenians watched this play, Euripides was reminding them of the recent “democratic” vote that had been cast to besiege the island of Melos, kill the men, and sell the women and children as slaves, virtually erasing the island’s identity.
 While the women are the spoils and victims of the Trojan War, they have also become the archetypes for victims of all wars.
 As they tell their stories, we cannot imagine how things can get worse, but they do.
 In the production of Jocelyn Clarke’s Trojan Women (After Euripides) at ArtsEmerson by the SITI Company of New York, we see a standout cast of actresses struggling with a play that is hard to watch.
 In this production, the chorus of Trojan women was removed, and a sparse set filled with dirt stood in for the remains of a city destroyed by the Greeks.
 We watch as the women of Troy await their fate and as the familiar “heroes” Agamemnon and Odysseus become recast as villains.

 An Iliad also recently at ArtsEmerson, was written by Denis O’Hare and Lisa Peterson and performed by O’Hare.
 The play poses the question: “Has anything really changed since the Trojan War?”
-In a riveting moment of theater, O’Hare as the Rhapsode, or storyteller, answers by cataloging every war in human memory ending with today’s conflict in Syria.
+In a riveting moment of theatre, O’Hare as the Rhapsode, or storyteller, answers by cataloging every war in human memory ending with today’s conflict in Syria.
 From Troy to Syria, it turns out, is not that far when it comes to the history of warfare.
 An Iliad reminds us that although Homer’s Trojan War comes from an ancient time, it still speaks to the circumstances of war today.
 Instead of Homer’s famous catalogue of soldiers from Greece, O’Hare cataloged the cities and regions of America where our soldiers come from today.
 To tell the story of Troy is to tell the story of war.
 O’Hare said in an interview that when he puts on the coat of the storyteller that he wears on stage, he becomes part of a long tradition of storytellers since Homer who struggled painfully to tell the story of war.

-The difficult exercise of reenacting war in the theater is acknowledged by the Chorus in Shakespeare’s Henry V that recognizes the limits of representing war “within this wooden O.” By the epilogue, the Chorus reminds us that the exercise of playwriting is a far cry from the experience of war, since “with rough and all un-able pen, our bending author hath pursu’d the story, in a little room confining mighty men, mangling by starts the full course of their glory.”
-We are reminded that the intersection of theater and war is the stage, and we need good storytellers to mediate the consequences of war, which sadly, seem to go on without end.
+The difficult exercise of reenacting war in the theatre is acknowledged by the Chorus in Shakespeare’s Henry V that recognizes the limits of representing war “within this wooden O.” By the epilogue, the Chorus reminds us that the exercise of playwriting is a far cry from the experience of war, since “with rough and all un-able pen, our bending author hath pursu’d the story, in a little room confining mighty men, mangling by starts the full course of their glory.”
+We are reminded that the intersection of theatre and war is the stage, and we need good storytellers to mediate the consequences of war, which sadly, seem to go on without end.